BlazeXYZ/BlazeXYZ/README.md

 4+ years of experience.
 Worked on 7 servers in the past.

-Currently taking a break from servers.
+Currently taking a short break from working on servers.
 Feel free to contact me on Discord: "@blazexyz."

 <!--